iamksuresh/express-jwt-authentication/README.md

 -- Use refresh token from above, for token renewal on expiry
 -  Token secrets and expiry are in .env file (pushed for assignment purpose only)

-#### Note : Redislabs url is shared separately in mail.
-Please add it in .env file `REDIS_URL`
+#### Note : Please replace the .env content with values provided in mail

 ## Technology stack
--   Express js , Typescript, Redis, Jsonwebtokens, Inversify (IOC)
+-   Express js , Typescript, Redis, Jsonwebtokens, Inversify (IOC) ,
+-   supertest, redis-mock
 -   Reflect-metadata : JS metadata / proxies

-## Testing
--   Super test for API integration test
+-   prettier, Eslint

 ## Installation
 -  Pre-requisite - [Node.js](https://nodejs.org/) latest.